superdesk/web-publisher/docs/themes.rst

 .. note::

-    If device will not be recognized by system then it will fallback to :doc:`desktop` type.
-If there is no :doc:`deskopt` direcotry with required template file then system will try to load template from default (root level) directories.
+    If device will not be recognized by system then it will fallback to :code:`desktop` type.
+If there is no :code:`desktop` direcotry with required template file then system will try to load template from default (root level) directories.